scchess/Qualimap/doc/intro.rst

 What is Qualimap?
 -----------------

-**Qualimap** is a platform-independent application written in Java and R that provides both a Graphical User Interface (GUI) and a command-line interface to facilitate the quality control of alignment sequecing data.
+**Qualimap** is a platform-independent application written in Java and R that provides both a Graphical User Interface (GUI) and a command-line interface to facilitate the quality control of alignment sequencing data.
 Shortly, Qualimap: i) examines sequencing **alignment data** according to the features of the mapped reads and their **genomic properties**; and ii) provides an **overall view** of the data that helps to  to the **detect biases** in the sequencing and/or mapping of the data and eases **decision-making** for further analysis.

 The main features offered by Qualimap are: fast analysis across the reference genome of mapping coverage and nucleotide distribution; easy-to-interpret summary of the main properties of the alignment data; analysis of the reads mapped inside/outside of the regions defined in an annotation reference; analysis of the adequacy of the sequencing depth in RNA-seq experiments and clustering of epigenomic profiles.